ptsanchez/cse15l-lab-reports/lab-report-3.md

         interstitial and alveolar compartments and by an infiltration of lung structures by inflammatory cells.
 ```
-grep -B has more interesting behavior as this command finds all the lines that match with the given string, but also provides relative context by also listing lines before the line with the matched string.
-This has many applications for searching strings in a file considering the fact that
+grep -B has more interesting behavior as this command finds all the lines that match with the given string, but also provides relative context by listing lines before the actual line with the matched string.
+This has many applications for searching strings in a file considering the fact that you can provide yourself with context surrounding the matched line.

 ```
 $ grep -B 1 "Latin America and China" plos/journal.pbio.0020001.txt